sirthias/parboiled2/README.rst

     functions are allowed and what the resulting rule type is depends on the type of ``a``.

     The basic idea is that the input of the function is popped of the value stack and the result of the function is pushed back onto it.
-In its basic form the ``~>`` operator therefore transform the top elements of the value stack into some other object(s).
+In its basic form the ``~>`` operator therefore transforms the top elements of the value stack into some other object(s).

     Let's look at some examples: